blaisewang/AlgorithmAnalysis.Swift/README.md

 Use `.totalWeight` to calculate the total weight of a weighted graph.

+Use `.maxWeight` to get the max weight of a weighted graph.

 ## Dijkstra's algorithm

 To  finding the shortest paths between nodes in a graph.